 Wissam joined Watsi on October 19th, 2018.
 7 other people also joined Watsi on that day!
-Wissam's most recent donation supported Thany, a four-year-old boy from Cambodia, to fund a myringoplasty procedure so he can hear and communicate better.
+Wissam's most recent donation supported Erick, a 5-month-old baby from Bolivia, to fund heart surgery to close holes in his heart.

 Thany is a four-year-old boy with one older sister.
 Thany's parents are rubber merchants.
 At home Thany enjoys playing football with his neighbors.
 In 2019, Thany had an ear infection.
 This infection caused the tympanic membrane (the ear drum) in his right ear ear to perforate.
 Due to this, Thany experiences hearing loss, ear discharge and pain.
 He cannot hear his parents well and has difficulty communication with others.
 Thany's family traveled to our medical partner's care center to receive treatment.
 On April 25th, he will undergo a myringoplasty procedure in his right ear.
 During this procedure, surgeons will close the perforation.
 Our medical partner, Children's Surgical Centre, is requesting $487 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 His parents hope that Thany's ear will improve and the pain he has will finally go away.